mrismanaziz/Reforestation/README.md

-## What do you call an elephant that doesn’t matter?
-An irrelephant.
+## Did you know that ghosts call their true love their ghoul-friend?